valeriansaliou/constellation/README.md

 | `CAA`   | ✅         | ✅                |
 | `PTR`   | ✅         | ❌                 |

-If you would like me to add support for another record type, please [open an issue](https://github.com/valeriansaliou/constellation/issues).
+👉 _If you would like me to add support for a record type that is not listed here, please [open an issue](https://github.com/valeriansaliou/constellation/issues)._

 ## How to use it?